 - Cut them to your preferred size.

-- Now to blanch them!
+- Now blanch your carrot!
 Heat water in a pot until boiling.
 You’ll need about 16 cups of water for four cups of carrots.

 - Add your carrots when the water is boiling and keep them in for 3 minutes if sliced or in smaller pieces, or 5 minutes of you are using whole baby carrots.